gustawdaniel/gustawdaniel/src/content/blog/en/2022-12-15-overload-signatures-in-typescript.md

 author: Daniel Gustaw
 canonicalName: overload-signatures-in-typescript
 coverImage: http://localhost:8484/4c92b683-70df-4d32-85da-c78094fc0cfc.avif
-updateDate: 2022-12-14 21:02:01+00:00
 description: In TypeScript, we can specify a function that can be called in different ways by writing overload signatures.
 You can use this to define functions with returned type dependent from arguments values.
 excerpt: In TypeScript, we can specify a function that can be called in different ways by writing overload signatures.
 You can use this to define functions with returned type dependent from arguments values.
 publishDate: 2022-12-14 21:02:01+00:00
 slug: en/overload-signatures-in-typescript
 tags: